xenocrat/chyrp-markdown/README.md

 To be as fast and efficient as possible, the parser is limited in a few notable ways:
 1. It does not allow lines to contain leading spaces before most block markers.
-2. It does not allow you to combine tabs and spaces when indenting text.
+2. It does not allow you to intermingle tabs and spaces when indenting text.
+3. It does not recognize setext headings that span more than one line.
-3. It requires blockquotes to begin with `> ` and does not support "lazy" blockquotes.
+4. It requires blockquotes to begin with `> ` and does not support "lazy" blockquotes.

 This means the parser does not conform 100% to the CommonMark and GFM specifications.